sharbata/2xb3_labs_2021/README.md

-# 2XB3-Lab1
+# 2XB3-Labs
-Repo for Lab 1
+Repo for all 2XB3 Labs for our Group
+Members:
+Ammar Sharbat: sharbata
+Mohinder Kallay: kallaym
+Sharjil Mohsin: mohsis2